My Freelance Work: Project Management, Small Biz Ops, Events, and More

 - An event or meeting organizer who wants a highly interactive workshop about community-building, systematizing your life, curating (with or without spreadsheets), or something else that's up our mutual alleys?

-- A community organizer who's desperate for someone to design an environment where all voices can be authentically shared?
+- A community animator who's desperate for someone to design an environment where all voices can be authentically shared?

 Then check out how I can help you design or host your next event … and maybe even directly contribute to your participants as well.